fred2167/Personal-Project/BlockBuster/README.md

 - Create abstract factories and each sub-class need to self-regester its own.
 Adding new classes mustn't alter original code.

+- Have a simple hashtable to store any of the object.

 ## Implement